-A minimum of 80 percent of participants must receive one or more job training services through referral or the grant recipient's direct services.
+Job training services are essential to a veteran's preparedness for obtaining and maintaining employment.
 Some examples of job training that may be provided to participants are on-the-job training (OJT), apprenticeships, customized job training, upgrading, retraining, or other work-based learning, and occupational skills training provided by the applicant or a third-party training provider.
-Life skills, financial management, resumé writing, and interviewing preparation do not count towards the 80 percent job-training requirement.
+Life skills, financial management, resumé writing, and interviewing preparation do not count towards the job-training requirement.
 Employment and training programs must target in-demand occupations indicated in the Labor Market Information provided in the Statement of Need.
 Please note that placement into an unsubsidized apprenticeship is considered placement into employment.
 Please visit the Apprenticeship Job Finder webpage to search for training providers.